Music Gateway

 • Versatile

-Another top-rated piano is the Roland RP501R it has 300 voices alongside acoustic piano tones, this makes it one of the most versatile digital pianos.
+Another top-rated piano is the Roland RP501R it has 300 voices alongside acoustic piano tones, which makes it one of the most versatile digital pianos.
 It is a great piano for intermediate players who are looking for an instrument to bridge the gap between beginner and advanced as there are some good tuition features such as dual split.
 To help progress you can go to the Roland App where you will find some nice interactive learning material.
 You are also able to record directly to the piano’s internal memory with its record function or use a USB flash drive.

 Generally, the sound and feel of the Roland RP501R digital piano is a great option for those going beyond beginner and intermediate playing levels.